kscalelabs/kbot_vr_teleop/README.md

 # K-Scale VR Teleoperation

 This repo lets you control the upper body of K-Bot with a VR headset, using either the controllers or hand tracking.
+This document provides information on how to set up and run the repo.
+For more subjective details about the project, check `notes.md`

 ## Setup
 Requirements to set up: